i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 The goal is to select a session tag length that is large enough to minimize the risk of collisions, while small enough to minimize memory usage.

+This assumes that implementations limit session tag storage to prevent memory exhaustion attacks.
+This also will greatly reduce the chances that an attacker can create collisions.
+See the Implementation Considerations section below.

 For a worst case, assume a busy server with 64 new inbound sessions per second.
 Assume 15 minute inbound session tag lifetime (same as now, probably should be reduced).